Music from "The Elder"

-Music from "The Elder" is the ninth studio album released by American rock band Kiss on the Casablanca Records label in 1981.
+Music from "The Elder" is the ninth studio album by American rock band Kiss, released on November 10, 1981 by Casablanca Records.
 The album marked a substantial departure from their previous output with the concept and orchestral elements.
-Music from "The Elder" was the first album with the drummer Eric Carr and the last album to feature guitarist Ace Frehley until their 1996 reunion.
+It was their first album with drummer Eric Carr, who adopted the persona of "The Fox", and the last with lead guitarist Ace Frehley until their 1996 reunion.

 Due to poor sales, Kiss did not embark on a supporting tour for the first time in its eight-year history, opting instead to make a handful of promotional appearances.

-While the single "A World Without Heroes" was later performed on the band's 1995 MTV Unplugged appearance, Kiss has largely avoided live performances of songs from the album following initial promotional appearances in 1981.
-Critical reception for the album was relatively kind on release, but the album proved to be a commercial failure and was for a long time largely unpopular with the involved parties, label and musicians alike, as well as critics, even considering it to be one of the worst albums ever made.
-Nevertheless, it has garnered some positive reappraisal in recent years, with some critics admitting the record had its issues, but that it was still a concept album worthy of note.
+Outside of lead single "A World Without Heroes", later performed on the band's 1995 MTV Unplugged appearance, Kiss has avoided live performances of songs from the album following initial promotional appearances in 1981.

+Critical reception was relatively kind on release, but the album proved to be a commercial failure and was, for a long time, unpopular with the involved parties, label, musicians and critics alike, even considering it to be one of the worst albums ever made.
+In recent years, the album has garnered some positive reappraisal, with some critics admitting the record has issues, but is still a concept album worthy of note.

 Background

 Kiss was in the midst of a transitional phase as the 1980s began.
 Drummer Peter Criss was not involved in the recording of 1980's Unmasked and he officially left Kiss in May of the same year.
 His replacement Eric Carr was officially introduced in July.
 The group had recently embarked on a hugely successful tour of Australia and New Zealand - where the group's popularity was at its peak - in November, but the band's commercial fortunes at home were drastically reduced from the 1975–79 era.

 Due to the lackluster sales of Unmasked, Kiss toured exclusively outside the US for the first time in their career, except for one concert at the Palladium Theatre in New York City.
-The overseas tours were well attended, partly because Kiss had rarely ventured abroad and because the more pop-oriented Dynasty and Unmasked albums did better in the European markets than their earlier hard rock albums.
+The overseas tours were well attended, partly because Kiss had rarely ventured abroad and because the more pop-oriented Dynasty and Unmasked albums did better in the European markets than Kiss's earlier hard rock albums.

 This commercial downturn in the US is attributable to many factors; two of the biggest being the softening of Kiss' image in an effort to appeal to a broader fanbase and the softening of their music.
-Unmasked was a decidedly more pop-oriented effort than earlier albums, and represented a sales drop-off of 65% from 1979's Dynasty.
+Unmasked was a decidedly more pop-oriented effort than earlier albums and represented a sales drop-off of 65% from 1979's Dynasty.
 It also became the first Kiss album to fail to achieve platinum status since 1975's Dressed to Kill.
 The glut of Kiss merchandising that had cropped up in the late 1970s led to a backlash from many fans who felt that Kiss was more concerned with making money than with making good music.